 Questions about call should be directed to email@example.com.

 Professional liability insurance, provided by the Canadian Medical Protective Association, is mandatory under the Collective Agreement in order to protect both residents and patients.
 Residents are required to purchase their own CMPA coverage as per Article 18.02.
 It provides comprehensive coverage and is tax deductible.
-The cost of coverage is based on the type of work.
+The cost of coverage is based on the type of work an region.